S4 E9: Inflation And Traction/EOS

 Jay Ruane

-Let's get this.
-So here's what I want to say.
-So two weeks ago, I'm in Austin, and I need to get some paper printed for our booth at a DUI, DLA Texas criminal defense lawyers conference.
+Let’s get to the substance.
+So here’s what I want to say.
+So two weeks ago, I’m in Austin, and I need to get some paper printed for our booth at a DUI, DLA Texas criminal defense lawyers conference.
 And I go in and I get color copies two sided, and to get 150 pages color copy two sided, it cost me like, over $200.
-And I said, Oh my god, inflation is real, because I don't ever remember costing that much.
-I don't go to them often.
-But I've never seen it that much.
-And I'm starting to look, then I saw I came home, talk to my people.
-And I'm like, let's talk inflation because it's starting to I'm starting to see it more and more on the stuff that we use and our costs for staff have gone up our costs.
-That's the biggest one right supplies have gone up our costs for advertising have gone up and dramatically.
-And I'm thinking, are we raising our prices in line with that?
-Because it's going to impact net revenue at the end of the year, if we're still quoting fees, and our costs have gone up?
+And I said, Oh my god, inflation is real, because I don’t ever remember it costing that much.
+I don’t go to them often.
+But I’ve never seen it that much.
+And I’m starting to look, then I saw, I came home, talk to my people.
+And I’m like, let’s talk inflation because it’s starting to, I’m starting to see it more and more on the stuff that we use, and our costs for staff have gone up, our costs… supplies have gone up, our costs for advertising have gone up, and dramatically.
+And I’m thinking, are we raising our prices in line with that?
+Because it’s going to impact net revenue at the end of the year, if we’re still quoting fees, and our costs have gone up.
 So I want your opinion on that.
-How's that Zoo?
+How has that affected you?

 Seth Price